Questioning who Jesus is?

-“And John calling unto him two of his disciples sent them to Jesus, saying, Art thou he that should come? or look we for another?”
+“And John calling to him two of his disciples sent them to Jesus, saying, Are you he that should come? or should we look for another?”
 Luke 7: 19

 But wait a second…Isn’t he the same John who prophesied who Jesus was?

-“The next day John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world.
-This is he of whom I said, After me cometh a man which is preferred before me: for he was before me.”
+“The next day John saw Jesus coming toward him and said, “Look, the Lamb of God, who takes away the sin of the world!
+This is the one I meant when I said, ‘A man who comes after me has surpassed me because he was before me.”
 John 1:29-30

 John was preaching that this is the Messiah.
 It’s Him.
 And now when he is in prison, He is not sure if He is really the one.

-Why Did John Started Questioning Who Is Jesus Even When He Preached “This is the Messiah”?
+Why Did John Start Questioning Who Jesus Is Even When He Preached “This is the Messiah”?